Kids Vision and Learning

 NO ROOM FOR ERROR

 Most children achieve these basic fundamental skills.
-However, if the visual and ocular motor stimuli sent to the brain are in error, one can only expect to receive less then desired results.
-It is, therefore, imperative that any visual anomaly is detected and corrected at an early age.
+However, if the visual and ocular motor stimuli sent to the brain are wrong then the child is not going to develope properly and the parent will begin to see less then desired results.
+It is, therefore, imperative that any visual condition be detected and corrected at an early age.

 “I CAN'T SEE…"

-That's the problem.
-Children don't realize that they're having eye problems.
+The problem is kids don't realize that they're having eye problems.
 They think the whole world sees and perceives things just as they do.
-Often, they give us signs of visual distress that we overlook and attribute to other things.
+Often, they give us signs of visual distress that we overlook and attribute to other things, such a poor behavior, or lack of interest.

 WHAT COULD BE WRONG?

-This is when a child's distance vision is blurry.
+MYOPIA (nearsighted) This is when a child's distance vision is blurry.
 Perceptually, the child's world is no longer infinite but now has definite borders of distinction and uncertainty.
-Common signs of myopia are having headaches, squinting, and getting close to everything.
-A squinting child can often pass a vision screening.
+Common signs of nearsightedness are headaches, squinting, and getting close to everything.
+A squinting child can usually pass any vision screening.
+That's why it's imperative not to rely on screening results but to have a complete pediatric eye examination.
+The state of Illinois was in agreement as they passed a law requiring all children to have an eye exam before entering kindergarten.
+We have the technology and skill to be able to get reliable results even if your child is too young or too shy to respond.

-Hard to excel when the print looks like this
+Hard to learn when the print looks like this

-Good vision gives a child the chance to follow their dreams
+Good vision gives your special one the chance to follow their dreams

 Literally, with hyperopia, a child can see very clearly only at distance.
 However, because of their young age, most children can overcome their farsightedness and still read, although with a tremendous amount of strain.
 Red, watery eyes; pinpoint pupils, and poor reading skills are often associated with hyperopia.
 Unless the condition is moderately severe, it usually goes undetected in screenings.
 This can be the root of poor school performance.